digitalnsw/endoflife/first-steps/index.md

 ## If death happened in hospital or medical care

 ## If the death happened at home
-If the death was planned
+If the death was planned - test test test
 ### Contacting emergency services

 ### Organise care for the body